Anchorage International Film Festival

-The main venue for AIFF is the Bear Tooth Theatrepub which hosts the opening night celebration as well as several other films and events throughout the festival.
-AIFF also screens films at several venues around Anchorage.
+The main venue for AIFF is the Bear Tooth Theatre, which hosts the opening night celebration and several other films and events throughout the festival.
+AIFF also screens films at several venues around Anchorage, including the Anchorage Museum.

 History

 The Anchorage International Film Festival was founded in 2001 by Tony Sheppard.

-Since its inception the festival has grown to become the largest and only multi-genre film festival in Alaska.
+Since its inception, the festival has grown to become the largest multi-genre film festival in Alaska.

+For the 2015, 2016 and 2017 editions of AIFF, the festival director was Rebecca Pottebaum.

+In 2018 the festival was directed by Jessica Kaiser.

+The five editions of AIFF from 2019-2023 were directed by Ida Theresa Myklebost and John Gamache.

 In November 30, 2018, Anchorage was hit with a 7.0 earthquake on Opening Night.
 The Bear Tooth was heavily damaged.
 AIFF quickly found a new venue and opened one day late.

 Awards

 The awards are in the following main categories: